Notes and Guidance on a Cycle Ride from Gargrave to Hawes to via Fleet Moss with Information on Pubs and Local History

-Trade at the Buck Inn, like all public houses and hotels in the region, were badly hit by petrol rationing after the Second World War.
-Lawrence Petfleld, landlord of the Buck Hotel, appeared in the local press to mark his disapproval of the ban on basic petrol, which was hitting his trade, by growing a beard, which he said he will not take off until the Government are defeated.
-Rationing did not end until May 1950 so I imagine that Lawrence Petfield started to look like Robinson Crusoe and was frightening the customers!
+Trade at the Buck Inn, like all public-houses and hotels in the region, were badly hit by petrol rationing after the Second World War.
+Lawrence Petfleld, landlord of the Buck Hotel, appeared in the local press to mark his disapproval of the ban on basic petrol, which was hitting his trade, by growing a beard, which he said he would not take off until the Government were defeated.
+Rationing did not end until May 1950 so I imagine that Lawrence Petfield started to look like Robinson Crusoe and was frightening the customers.

 Like publicans at the Blue Bell Inn, licensees of the Racehorses Inn during the 19th century were farmers.
 In addition the pub, when kept by John Marshall in the mid-18th century, was also the village post office.